 A five-time Tony Award winning director and choreographer, her work has been honored with Olivier, Drama Desk, Outer Critics Circle, Lucille Lortel, and a record five Astaire Awards.
 She directed and choreographed the critically acclaimed musical The Scottsboro Boys on Broadway and in the West End, where it was honored with the 2014 Evening Standard’s Ned Sherrin Award.
 Also on Broadway and the West End, she directed and choreographed The Producers, winner of a record-making 12 Tony Awards and the Olivier Award for Best Musical.
-Other West End productions include Crazy for You, Show Boat, Oklahoma! for the Royal National Theatre, and the Tony Award winning musical Contact, which she co-created, directed and choreographed for Lincoln Center Theater.
-Other Broadway credits include Bullets Over Broadway, Big Fish, Crazy for You, Show Boat, Oklahoma!, The Frogs, The Music Man, Thou Shalt Not, Steel Pier, Big, Picnic.
-Off-Broadway credits include Flora the Red Menace, And the World Goes Round, Happiness, and The Last Two People on Earth: An Apocalyptic Vaudeville starring Mandy Patinkin and Taylor Mac.
+Other West End productions include Crazy for You (Olivier Award), Oklahoma!
+(Olivier Award) for the Royal National Theatre, Showboat, and the Tony Award winning musical Contact, which she co-created, directed and choreographed for Lincoln Center Theater.
+Other Broadway credits include Prince Of Broadway, Bullets Over Broadway, Big Fish, Crazy for You, Show Boat, Oklahoma!, Contact, The Frogs, The Music Man, Thou Shalt Not, Steel Pier, Big, Picnic.
+Off-Broadway credits include Dot, Flora the Red Menace, And the World Goes Round, Happiness, and The Last Two People on Earth: An Apocalyptic Vaudeville starring Mandy Patinkin and Taylor Mac.